 Homemade Brownie Recipe

-Collection of homemade brownie recipes with ingredients and easy to follow instructions and photos for each homemade brownie recipe:
+Collection of homemade brownie recipes with ingredients and easy to follow instructions and photos:

 Each homemade brownie recipe below has been kindly supplied by chefs and food writers.
-They include little tips to make baking easier, a full list of ingredients for brownies, step by step instructions and alternative ingredients and serving suggestions.
-The brownie photos were taken by Recipe Book Reviews after baking each free brownie recipe.
+They include little tips to make baking easier, instructions and alternative ingredients and serving suggestions.
+The photos were taken by us after baking each free brownie recipe.

 Brownies Recipe

-This delicious brownies recipe has been kindly provided by Stacy Adimando, the author of The Cookiepedia
+This has been kindly provided by Stacy Adimando, the author of The Cookiepedia

 Ingredients for Brownies

 When reading the ingredients for brownies in Cookipedia Stacy writes using the American measuring system of cups.
-Recipe Book Reviews have included the grams we used to make the homemade brownies pictured on this page.
-This homemade brownie recipe will make just over one dozen cookies.
+We have included the grams we used to make the homemade brownies pictured on this page.
+This will make just over one dozen.

 180g unsalted butter